 The Bodhisatta was once a king.
 While he relaxed along a lake, the fish and turtles gathered near him to watch his dancers and singers perform.
 His advisors told him they were coming to offer their assistance if needed.
-Pleased by this, the Bodhisatta ordered that from then on they were to be regularly fed rice.
-To avoid rice being wasted when fish did not come to eat, the Bodhisatta had the feeder bang a drum before tossing the rice into the water.
+Pleased by this, the Bodhisatta ordered that from then on, they were to be regularly fed rice.
+To avoid rice being wasted if fish did not come to eat, the Bodhisatta had the feeder bang a drum before tossing the rice into the water.

 In the Lifetime of the Buddha